-Students who do not complete the work for a particular course may be granted an "incomplete" grade with the instructor's permission.
-Students have up to but no longer than ONE calendar year to make up the incomplete regardless of breaks in attendance, a leave of absence, etc. The official policy states that the single year may be extended prior to the expiration of the one-year period by the College Graduate Dean, "for contingencies such as, but not limited to, military service and health problems or an incapacitating nature verified by a physician's statement."
+Students who do not complete the work for a particular course due to extenuating circumstances may be granted an "incomplete" grade with the instructor's permission.
+An incomplete grade cannot be granted when it is necessary for the student to attend a major portion of the class when it is next offered.
+Students have up to but no longer than ONE calendar year to make up the incomplete regardless of breaks in attendance, a leave of absence, etc. The official policy states that the single year may be extended prior to the expiration of the one year period by the College Graduate Dean, "for contingencies such as, but not limited to, military service and health problems or an incapacitating nature verified by a physician's statement."
 Incomplete grades that are not made up become graded IC (Incomplete Charged) and are factored into the overall GPA as a grade of "F."